 Rather than (or maybe in addition to) trying to build a unique brand for each asset, it’s time that apartment marketers invest in their brands beyond the individual properties.
 Think about how you can be recognized at the neighborhood or regional level, and look at ways to reach more people well before they ever fully understand which properties are yours.

-We call this approach Portfolio Leasing.
+The industry has come to call this approach Centralized Leasing.
 Here’s why we think it’s a perfect fit for multifamily.

 “Yes, we have a few options you’re going to love here, and I also want to set you up with our sister community a mile down the road, just in case you see something there you like better.
 Either way, we’ll be able to take care of you.”

-How can we get started with Portfolio Leasing?
+How can we get started with Centralized Leasing?

 3| Use multi-property landing pagesApartment companies often lump their marketing websites into two options: corporate portfolio websites and individual property sites.
 But there’s at least one more option you should consider if you have multiple communities: neighborhood-focused landing pages.
 What’s a landing page?
 In marketing, a landing page is a “standalone web page distinct from your main website that has been designed for a single focused objective”.
 If you can’t undertake a full redesign of your corporate site (or if you’re on a website platform that doesn’t allow you to create new pages … somehow, those still exist!), landing pages might be the perfect option for you.
 You can roll them out quickly, and they’re built for one focused objective: lead generation.
 We know people are searching for “apartments in XYZ neighborhood,” so don’t send that traffic to the homepage of your single property website.
 (Seriously, please stop doing this.)
 Instead, send those customers to your dedicated landing page that shows them all of your properties in that area — all the options they want to see in that neighborhood.
 Collect the lead right there with a simple form, or use it as a way to route that traffic to the property website that makes the most sense for that customer.
 You can easily build landing pages yourself with tools like Unbounce and LeadPages, and we offer custom landing pages here at 30 Lines, too.
 (The benefit being that ours integrate directly with the apartment industry’s popular lead management tools.)